Delta Omega

-Delta Omega Society (ΔΩ) is an international honorary society for studies in public health.
+Delta Omega Society (ΔΩ) is an international honor society for studies in public health.
 It was founded in 1924 at the Bloomberg School of Public Health at Johns Hopkins University in Baltimore, Maryland.
 The society has chartered 133 chapters.

 History

 Delta Omega was founded in 1924 by two graduate students at the Bloomberg School of Public Health at Johns Hopkins University.
 The founders were Edgar Erskine Hume and Claude W. Mitchell.

 The idea for Delta Omega came while sharing the daily commute between Baltimore and Washington, D.C.
 Both men sought to elevate the relatively young profession of public health to a level similar to other professions, and as such, it should have a fraternity of its own.
 Hume was the first to insist that the fraternity be honorary, and while Mitchell had originally suggested a social basis, he soon agreed with his friend that the groups should be formed as an honor society.
 They consulted with members of other fraternities and health experts in other fields.